 Check that the supply wires are connected to terminals L1 and L2 (N).

 Yes.
-To switch from programmable mode to manual mode, simply make the change in the True Comfort Connect app.
+To switch from programmable mode to manual mode, simply make the change in the True Comfort app.

-Hold the "Reset" button for a few seconds until the thermostat re-activates.
+Hold the Reset button for a few seconds until the thermostat re-activates.
 If the situation persists, contact a qualified electrician to check the insulation resistance of the heating cable, the presence of a possible electric arc between the terminals of the thermostat and the electrical box, the presence of damaged wires or interference caused by electrical pollution.

-For assistance, contact Costumer Service.
+For assistance, contact Customer Service.